-As a geologist, you will study the Earth, learning about the rocks, minerals, fossils and fluids of which it is composed, the physical and chemical processes that drive the evolution and structure of its interior, the oceans, atmosphere and biosphere that sculpt and alter its surface, and the other planets, moons and asteroids to which it is closely related.
-Geologists seek to understand the Earth and other planets through observation and experiment, and to build their understanding upon fundamental scientific principles using interdisciplinary skills in physics, chemistry, biology, mathematics, computing and engineering.
+As a geophysicist, you will study the Earth, learning about the physical and chemical processes that drive the evolution and structure of its interior, the oceans and atmosphere that sculpt and alter its surface, the rocks, minerals and fluids of which it is composed, and the other planets, moons and asteroids to which it is closely related.
+Geophysicists seek to understand the Earth and other planets through observation and experiment, and to build their understanding upon fundamental scientific principles using interdisciplinary skills in physics, chemistry, mathematics, computing and engineering.

-Geology deals with profound processes, some of which happen over many millions of years and over thousands of kilometres, and others of which can happen in a small area over a short time but that can nonetheless transform an entire region or even the entire planet, with permanent consequences.
-As a geologists, you will come to understand earthquakes and volcances, how the dinosaurs lived, why they died and what happened next, how the continents move around and how great mountain chains are formed, modified and destroyed, where to find fossil fuels and useful minerals, what is likely to happen to the climate and the biosphere if we are careless in their exploitation, and how and why Earth, Venus and Mars are at once so similar and so different.
+Geophysics deals with profound processes, some of which happen over many millions of years and over thousands of kilometres, and others of which can happen in a small area over a short time but that can nonetheless transform an entire region or even the entire planet, with permanent consequences.
+As a geophysicist, you will come to understand earthquakes and volcanoes, how and why the solid interior of the Earth flows as if it were a fluid, how the Earth was formed and when it will be destroyed, why the continents move around and how great mountain chains are formed, modified and destroyed, where to find fossil fuels and useful minerals, what is likely to happen to the climate and the biosphere if we are careless in their exploitation, and how and why Earth, Venus and Mars are at once so similar and so different.

-An essential part of geology is the study of rocks and structures, in outcrop, in the field.
-Here, the geologist's aim is to unravel the three-dimensional evolution of a portion of the Earth through time using observations made at the present surface of the Earth.
-This always requires skill, experience, insight and a good theoretical model, but above all it builds and requires the ability to reach well-founded conclusions using incomplete and inadequate data.
-Most of our geology students find the fieldwork that underpins the study of geology at Imperial to be the most-rewarding part of their entire degree.
-You will also find that the generic transferable skills that geological fieldwork imparts are in high demand across a wide range of career, including those that require accurate decision-making using incomplete information.
+An essential part of geophysics is the study of rocks and structures deep in the Earth, using observations and experiments made at the surface, from satellites, or down boreholes.
+Here, the geophysicist's aim is to unravel the three-dimensional evolution of a portion of the Earth through time using geophysical observations and sound physics.
+This always requires skill, experience, insight and a good theoretical model; it often also requires large computers and sophisticated computer algorithms.
+If you want to become a skilled geophysicist, you will be proficient in maths and physics, and be interested in understanding how the Earth works and in unravelling the physical processes that drive it.
+You will also find that the generic transferable skills that geophysical data analysis requires - for example learning to make appropriate inferences from incomplete and inconsistent data - are in high demand across a wide range of careers, including those that require accurate decision-making using inadequate real-world information.

-The first two years of the programme will prepare you for a major independent field project in which you will spend several weeks in the field, mapping and developing your understanding of your chosen geological area - typically this will be in the Pyrenees, in the Alps, on a Greek island, or in the Scottish Highlands, but it could be anywhere in the world that has suitable geology and access.
-In preparation for this project, you will learn the skills required in formal lectures, in detailed supervised practical classes, in days spent analysing rocks, minerals and fossils in the classroom, and in analysing landforms, structures and outcrop in the field at multiple locations across western Europe.
-You will also learn the necessary supporting mathematics, physics and geophysics, chemistry and geochemistry, biology and palaeontology, computer programming and computer applications, and larger-scale Earth and planetary science.
+The first two years of the programme will prepare you for a major independent project in which you will work up several geophysical datasets to reach your own independent conclusions.
+Among other resources, this project will use data that you and your fellow students have acquired on a geophysical field trip at the end of year two; this is currently run in the mountains of Cyprus but has previously run in the Moroccan desert and may move to a new location in future years.
+In preparation for this project, you will learn the skills required in formal lectures, in detailed supervised practical classes, and in the field.
+You will also learn the necessary supporting mathematics, physics, chemistry and geochemistry, geology, computer programming and computer applications, and larger-scale Earth and planetary science.